Goal-Conditioned Reinforcement Learning from Sub-Optimal Data on Metric Spaces: Appendix

-\textbf{\texttt{Maze2D}}: The goal of the environment is to navigate an agent (actuated ball) to a target position inside a maze of varying complexity.
+\texttt{Maze2D}: The goal of the environment is to navigate an agent (actuated ball) to a target position inside a maze of varying complexity.
 The state space is 4-dimensional consisting of position and velocity in the plane, the action space is the torque applied to the ball in the two directions.
 The reward function is defined to be 1 when the agent reaches a position within 5 cm from the goal state and zero otherwise.
 Transitions take into consideration the momentum of the ball, frictions in the environment and collisions with the walls.
-For the low dataset we collect a dataset of 1000 trajectories of the agent performing uniform random actions.
-For the medium dataset we collect actions according to a Ornstein-Uhlenbeck process with parameters: $\theta = 0.1$ and $\sigma = 0.2$.
-For the high dataset we rely on the Minari dataset provided by~\cite{fu2020d4rl}.
+For the low dataset we collect a dataset of 1000 trajectories of the agent performing uniform random actions, on average around 5\% of successful trajectories.
+For the medium dataset we collect actions according to an Ornstein-Uhlenbeck process with parameters: $\theta = 0.1$ and $\sigma = 0.2$, on average 10\% of successful trajectories.
+For the high dataset we rely on the Minari dataset provided by~\citet{minari}, 99\% successful trajectories.

-\textbf{\texttt{Reach}}: The task consists of moving the end-effector of a simulated 7-DoF arm to a desired position in 3D.
+\texttt{Reach}: The task consists of moving the end-effector of a simulated 7-DoF arm to a desired position in 3D.
 The state space consists of positions and velocities in 3D of the end effector and gripper of the robot and the goal refers to the desired position of the end-effector and zero velocity.
 Actions are translations of the end-effector.
 We first train a PPO agent online to solve the task and collect datasets at different stages of the training to define different qualities.

-\textbf{\texttt{Push}}: This environment is similar to the \texttt{Reach} with the adding of an external cube the robot can interact with.
-Here the goal is to push the cube to a desired position with zero velocity.
-The state space is now augmented with the position and dynamics of the external cube.
+Specifically, low has 20\% successful trajectories, medium 60\% and high 90\%.